ministryofjustice/calculate-release-dates/README.md

 `$ npm run int-test-ui` - to run tests via the Cypress control panel

-## Running locally
+## Running and developing locally
-###1.
-Using docker-compose
+Starting at the root folder of the project pull the latest images for the service and dependent containers using the following command.
 `$ docker-compose pull`

-To pull the latest images for the service and dependent containers.
+Bring the containers up as follows

-`$ docker-compose up` To start these containers
+`$ docker-compose up --no-start --scale=calculate-release-dates=0`

-Point a browser to `localhost:3000`

-###2.
-Running via npm
-`$ npm run start:dev`  - to start the service

-Point a browser to `localhost:3000`

-## Running the app for development
-###1.
-Using docker-compose
-To start the main services excluding the app:
-`docker-compose up`

-###2.
-Running the back end api service
+Start the dependent containers as follows
+`$ docker start redis hmpps-auth prison-api calculate-release-dates-db`

 This service requires the equivalent api service to be running.
 In order to do this checkout https://github.com/ministryofjustice/calculate-release-dates-api and run the following from the root folder `./run-local.sh`  - to start the calculate-release-dates-api service

+Start up the service
+`npm install`
+`$ npm run start:dev`

+Point a browser to `localhost:3000`

 ###2.
 Running ui app
 Install dependencies using `npm install`, ensuring you are using >= `Node v14.x`